surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Start with cleaning up the files for the processors some so you get more like a 'one pair per processor' pattern which is way easier to navigate.
 Add the sin oscillator and a quadrature osc to basic blocks.
+Fix two tiny bugs with AEG/EG2 in mod matrix and filter display on startup.

 ## Day 43 (2023-04-03)